Worum geht es in dem Projekt?

 Wer steht hinter dem Projekt?

-M(a)gdalena-Berlin is just one satelltie group of a larger international Ma(g)dalena network of women overcoming sexism, machismo and oppression through the power of Theater of the Oppressed.
+M(a)gdalena-Berlin is just one satellite group of a larger international Ma(g)dalena network of women overcoming sexism, machismo and oppression through the power of Theater of the Oppressed.
 With the current topic "NO MEANS NO!"
 Ma(g)dalenas-Berlin are inviting women from around the world to come to Berlin for an international theater festival in September 2017.

 *We fight against all forms of oppression, through the